paulhoux/Cinder-FFmpeg/README.md

 Cinder-FFmpeg
 ================

+**This block is EXPERIMENTAL.
+On the TODO list are: adding MovieSurface and MovieGl classes that mimic Cinder's QuickTime classes, merging the Glover classes into new base classes.**

 Cinder block for playing video using FFmpeg's Libavcodec and the OpenAL libraries

 Supports most video formats, including multi-track audio.

-Included is the Windows distribution of Libavcodec (the version of November 25th, 2012) and OpenAL 1.1.
+Included is the Windows distribution of Libavcodec and OpenAL 1.1.
 Please refer to the [FFmpeg website](http://www.ffmpeg.org/) for more information on licensing.
 As a special warning, it should be noted that FFmpeg is not available under any other licensing terms, especially not proprietary/commercial ones, not even in exchange for payment.

-**This block is EXPERIMENTAL.
-On the TODO list are: adding MovieSurface and MovieGl classes that mimic Cinder's QuickTime classes, merging the Glover classes into new base classes, supporting the latest libavcodec build and making the block compatible with vc11.**

 #####Known issues
 * Playing more than 1 movie at a time, or opening a movie without closing the current one, may cause incorrect behavior.
-* Can't play audio in floating point format, most notably the Microsoft WMV-format.
-Resampling is required, which is not yet implemented.
 * Can't play files without at least one audio track.
 Synchronization depends on audio.
 Will be fixed later.
 * Uploading the video texture to the GPU via DMA is not yet implemented and therefor not yet optimized.
-* This block does not compile on Visual Studio 2012.

 #####Adding this block to Cinder
-This block is meant to be used with version 0.8.5 of Cinder.
+This block is meant to be used with the release version (v0.8.5) of Cinder.
 See for more information on how to obtain this version: http://libcinder.org/download/

-Cinder's tool for setting up empty projects, TinderBox, has been revamped and now supports a neat system for the management of plug-ins called Cinder Blocks.
-The FFmpeg block supports this new feature.
+Cinder's tool for setting up empty projects, TinderBox, supports a neat system for the management of plug-ins called Cinder Blocks.
+The FFmpeg block supports this feature.
 To add the block to your copy of Cinder, so it will be detected automatically by TinderBox:
 * Open a command window (or Terminal)
 * Switch to the disk containing the Cinder root folder, e.g.: ```d:```
 * Browse to the Cinder root folder: ```cd path\to\cinder_master```